 Children

 Our children are costly.
-Everything they do require a fee, and they grow so fast.
+Everything they do requires a fee, and they grow so fast.
 Be prepared financially for all the money you will need with kids.

 - Child support